 Should you pay off debt, save for an emergency fund or retirement, or pursue investments?

-In a perfect world, you would have enough income each month to handle all your necessities, pay off any outstanding debts, and put a nice, tidy sum of money away for a rainy day.
+In a perfect world, you would have enough income each month to handle all your necessities, and pay off any outstanding debts.
 However, the world is far from perfect for most consumers.